By Popular Request

 Project Sample

-The nation and Virginia are commemorating the 150th Anniversary of the Civil War for the next four years with a variety of events, reenactments of battles and everyday life, as well as hands-on history opportunities.
+The nation and Virginia recently commemorated the 150th Anniversary of the Civil War with a variety of events, reenactments of battles and everyday life, as well as hands-on history opportunities.
 This conflict divided our nation and its impact is still felt today.

 We invite you to explore the Accessible Civil War Project.
 The sample Civil War Tour for Northern Virginia is for one site, Manassas or Bull Run to the Yankees.
-With more than half of the battles of the Civil War being fought in our state, Accessible Virginia will be an important resource for the disability community.
-In fact, it will be THE resource as no other web sites for this 150th anniversary are including the disability community in their information.
+With more than half of the battles of the Civil War being fought in our state, this project will be THE resource for accessible Civil War history for the state.

 Look at the amount of detailed access information we have found for the Manassas battlefield plus the accessible activities, multi-media presentations, cell phone and podcast tours as well as smart phone apps.
 All of these have a disability focus, but they are extra features that persons without disabilities will enjoy as well.
 If we have this much on one place, just think of how many new accessible opportunities and experience we will find at the other five national battlefields, Civil War Trails, and Civil War attractions and museums.